drewzemke/synapse/CHAT_FEATURE.md

     - [ ] bug: sometimes conversation is continued even when I haven't passed `-e`
   - [ ] Properly handle interrupts to ensure conversation state is preserved

+- [ ] add README section that explains feature in depth

 ## Phase 3: Integration with Configuration
 *Deliverable: Chat mode that respects user profiles and settings*